 Available from version 12.0~rc1 but 12.0~rc2 updated it to refer to the second version of Ithacanet which runs

 Ithacanet is a test network which ran the Ithaca protocol and which was reset to run on the Ithaca2 protocol.
-Ithacanet will run until Ithaca2 is rejected or replaced by another protocol on Mainnet.
+Ithacanet will run until Ithaca2 is replaced by another protocol on Mainnet.

 On Ithacanet, some constants differ from Mainnet.
 This results in a faster chain than Mainnet.
 See protocol constants to learn how to find out their values.

 At some point, there will be a proposal for a successor to the current protocol (let’s call this new protocol P).
 After P is injected, a new test network (let’s call it P-net) will be spawned.
 It will run alongside the latest test network until either P is rejected or activated.
 If P is rejected, P-net will end, unless P is immediately re-submitted for injection.
 If, however, P is activated, the previous test network will end and P-net will continue on its own.

 Hangzhounet was a test network running the Hangzhou protocol.
 Following the activation of the Ithaca protocol replacing Hangzhou on Mainnet, Hangzhounet stopped being maintained on April 6, 2022 (the bootstrap baker is no longer producing blocks).